 After battling breast cancer I have found emotional self care is a must.
 I have 5 tips and some great DIYs to share with you.

-Emotional Self-care is an extremely important thing in all sorts of different ways, and there is a growing recognition of the fact that having regular routines and habits that help you to feel your best, to thrive, and to express the best version of yourself, is vitally important.
+Emotional Self-care is extremely important.
+There is a growing understanding that having regular routines and habits that help you feel your best, thrive, and express the best version of yourself is vitally important.
+These self-care activities can help you combat negativity and anxiety and manage your emotions in a healthy way.

-Nonetheless, there is often a big gap between knowing that self-care is important on the one hand, and actually coming up with manageable practices and approaches that lead to an enhanced sense of well-being and balance in life, on a consistent basis.
+There is often a big gap between knowing that self-care is important and actually coming up with emotional self care activities that lead to an enhanced sense of well-being, good mental health, and physical health.

-As with so much else in life, good self-care often depends to a very high degree on getting the right habits in place and ensuring that the small things that you do consistently, on a day-to-day basis, all help to lead to an enhanced overall sense of well-being, rather than a reduced one.
+As with so much else in life, good self-care often depends on getting the right habits in place and ensuring that the small things you do on a day-to-day basis, all help lead to an enhanced overall sense of well-being.
+We all need to schedule time to look after our self-care needs and I have some resources that will help you get started.

 1. Start off your day with a positive self-care habit before anything else

-In order to establish good self-care habits, and to ensure that you are in a position to consistently feel at your best, one of the best things to do is to start off each day with a positive self-care habit of your choice, before anything else, that helps set the stage for the rest of your day and to generate some positive energy and momentum.
+In order to establish good self-care practices, and ensure you have good emotional health you need to develop positive self-care habits.
+That helps set the stage for the rest of your day and generate some positive energy and momentum.

-The kinds of habits you establish might range from using some products from The Ordinary skincare to start your day right to help you to look at feeling your best (you can find more of the products I use here), or it might involve a particular workout, 10 minutes of quiet meditation and contemplation, or stepping outside to breathe in the fresh air and enjoying your morning cup of coffee.
+The kinds of habits you establish might include using some products from The Ordinary skincare to start your day right.
+This will help you look and feeling your best (you can find more of the products I use here).
+It might involve a particular workout, 10 minutes of quiet meditation and contemplation, or stepping outside to breathe in the fresh air while you enjoy your morning cup of coffee.

 2. Don’t be too ambitious at first